 This session will enable staff to:

-- use this understanding to develop innovative approaches to embedding literacy in schemes of work
+- use their understanding of the AOs to develop innovative approaches to embedding literacy development in schemes of work

-- reflect on the writing of lesson objectives to include the development of expert-learner skills.
+- reflect on the writing of learning outcomes to include the development of expert-learner (and so GCSE English) skills.

 What the delegates say